spapas/spapas.github.io/content/pdfs-in-django-2022.rst

   Printing pages (6/6)
   Done

-You can pass the ``--quit`` option to hide this output.
+You can pass the ``--quiet`` option to hide this output.
 However the output is useful to see what wkhtmltopdf is doing in case there are problems so I recommend leaving it on while developing.
 Let's take a look at a problematic output:

 .. code::